Nusach (Jewish custom): Other nuschaot

 It is said among some mystics that an as-yet undisclosed nusach will be revealed after the coming of the Mashiach, the Jewish Messiah.
 Others say that the differences in nusach are derived from differences between the twelve tribes of Israel, and that in Messianic times each tribe will have its proper nusach.
 The concept of one nusach for each of the 12 tribes was formulated by R' Isaac Luria; at the time there were exactly 12 Jewish communities in Luria's city of Safed, and each community's nusach was meant to stand in place of that of one of the tribes.

 Halakhot

-Most halakhic authorities assume that one should follow the nusach of his family, or at the very least follow one nusach consistently.
+Most halakhic authorities believe that one should follow the nusach of one's family, or at the very least follow one nusach consistently.
 Rabbi David Bar-Hayim disputes this and permits a Jew to change his nusach at any time, even on a daily basis.